Genomon-Project/paplot-doc/install.rst

   Set PATH

   | Environment variables PATH and LD_LIBRARY_PATH are clearUse key to move to the last line. with logout.
-  | It is better to write configration file, make to re-set at login again.
+  | It is better to write configuration file, make to re-set at login again.
   | Write following two lines to file ``~/.bashrc`` or ``~/.bash_profile``.
   |